pmwaddell/pd-c-photochem-ML/README.md

 The exploration of phosphine chemical space in this project was facilitated by the [Kraken virtual library](https://descriptor-libraries.molssi.org/kraken/).

-Things that are needed:
+## Results and Discussion (Work in Progress)

+For a [summary of my current results](presentations/pd-c-photochem-ML_slides.pdf), please see the slides in the presentations directory.
+Note that this is currently a work in progress and does not represent peer-reviewed work at this time.

+## Setup

+Requirements:

-* rdkit etc.
+* rdkit
-* pandas will be used I'm sure
+* pandas
+* matplotlib
+* yaml
 * ORCA (make sure you check the parallel option), with the absolute path indicated in config.yaml.
 * Microsoft MPI

 ## Author